 GPS receiver (Superstar GPS OEM board, from CMC Electronics).
 A compact commercial GPS receiver along with associated antennas is being used for or coarse determination of orbit parameters.
 The instrument requires power of 1.2 W (max), has a size of 46 mm x 71 mm x 13 mm, a mass of 22 gram, and a sensitivity of -135 dBm.

-Operational status of CanX-1: CanX-1 was launched on June 30, 2003 (along with the other CubeSats).
-Unfortunately, the CanX-1 team wasn't able to get a spacecraft communication going.
+CanX-1 was launched on June 30, 2003 (along with the other CubeSats).
+Unfortunately, the CanX-1 team was not able to get a spacecraft communication going.
 During successive initial passes, the ground team sent ping frames to the satellite and commanded a system reset with fire-codes.
 In order to verify the performance of the CanX-1 ground station, the team was able to track and acquire the beacons of other satellites launched on this mission.

 The inability of any spacecraft operations was indeed a painful experience to all concerned.
 Despite the post-launch problems, the design, construction and testing processes have provided invaluable experience to ten graduate students at the University of Toronto.
 A new team of students is currently conducting preliminary design work on a next-generation satellite called CanX-2 and there are plans for a future series of satellites.